 In the 2017-18 academic year, the College developed its most recent Strategic Plan.
 The process involved a review of data, particularly a set of Common Measures which was developed during the previous college and district planning process.
 The Strategic Planning Committee reviewed progress on previously established goals and objectives and developed goals going forward through 2021.
 The Kern Community College District will use the Porterville College Plan, along with those of Bakersfield College and Cerro Coso Community College, as the starting points for discussion of a district-wide Strategic Plan in the 2018-19 academic year.
+Per a requirement from the California Community Colleges Chancellor's Office, we created an addendum to the Strategic Plan in 2019, aligning it with the state Vision for Success efforts.

-Enrollment Management Plan
+• Enrollment Management Plan